 You were born with a unique combination of Vata, Pitta, and Kapha in your body.
-Your knowledge and understanding of this unique combination are important in optimizing your health, well-being, and immunity.
+Knowledge and understanding of this unique combination are vital in optimizing your health, well-being, and immunity.

 To begin your journey, you can practice self-study by taking a Dosha quiz online and reading books and articles (like this one).
-You can also start to notice the qualities in Nature around you and in your body and mind.
+You can also start noticing the qualities in Nature around you and your body and mind.
 Pause and ask yourself from time to time: What are the qualities of this moment?

-Another great step for deeper understanding, customizing, and optimizing your health is to consult with an Ayurveda Health Coach during one-on-one coaching and/or group coaching.
+Another excellent step for deeper understanding, customizing, and optimizing your health is consulting with an Ayurveda Health Coach during one-on-one or group coaching.

 There’s so much to discover about yourself through the lens of Ayurveda.
 May your journey be fruitful, powerful, and healing.

-Anna is the author of Yoga for Paddling, and an internationally celebrated paddling, yoga and Ayurveda health coach.
-She creates empowering experiences that help women build courage and confidence through mind, body and adventure.
-Anna has been featured in mainstream publications such as Outside Magazine, Time, Shape and Self, and was named one of the most inspirational paddlers alive by Canoe and Kayak Magazine.
-Anna lives in Asheville, NC, with her husband Andrew and adventure schnoodle, Ceiba.
+Anna is the author of Yoga for Paddling and an internationally celebrated mental agility, paddling, and Ayurvedic health coach.
+She creates empowering experiences that help women build courage and confidence through mind, body, and adventure.
+Anna has been featured in mainstream publications such as Outside Magazine, Time, Shape and Self and was named one of the most inspirational paddlers alive by Canoe and Kayak Magazine.
+Anna lives in Asheville, NC, with her husband, Andrew, and adventure Schnoodle, Ceiba.